michaelperez023/gossip-simulator/README.md

 imp3D, algorithm is one of gossip, push-sum.

 What is working:
 We implemented both algorithms, gossip and push-sum, for all topologies: full, 3D, line, and imp3D.
 Everything is working, and convergence is guaranteed.
+We define convergence in the gossip protocol to be when each actor has received the rumor 10 times.
+We define convergence in the push-sum protocol to be when all actors either have s/w ratios that did not change more than 10^-10 in 3 consecutive rounds or if an actor's neighbor's all converged.
+Nodes send messages every round, not only upon receiving messages, ensuring that all actors remain busy performing computation.

 Largest network we managed to deal with for each topology and algorithm: